nystudio107/instantanalytics/README.md

 Instant Analytics works on Craft 2.4.x, Craft 2.5.x, and Craft 2.6.x.
 It requires at least PHP 5.5 or later to work.

 N.B.: Version 1.1 of Instant Analytics has breaking API changes from the 1.0.x version.
 You will need to add `{% hook 'iaSendPageView' %}` to your templates to send Google Analytics data.
-In addition, the Twig tags `sendEvent` and `sendPageView` are deprecated; instead use `eventAnalytics` and `pageViewAnalytics` respectively to return an `Analtyics` object (see below).
+In addition, the Twig tags `sendEvent` and `sendPageView` are deprecated; instead use `eventAnalytics` and `pageViewAnalytics` respectively to return an `Analytics` object (see below).

 ## Instant Analytics Overview